-The truth is that there are several firms devoting effort to the design and manufacturing of coffee robots.
+The truth is that there are several firms devoting effort to the design and manufacturing of robot coffee makers.
 Each of the models has its advantages and traits.
-Especially with the increased focus on hygiene and sanitary, germ-free public places since the outbreak, robotic coffee makers are determined to transform the beverage industry in terms of automated point-of-sale solutions - without compromising on the quality of the coffee and fanciness of the coffee and latte art.
+Especially with the increased focus on hygiene and sanitary, germ-free public places since the outbreak, robotic coffee makers are determined to transform the beverage industry in terms of automated point-of-sale solutions - without compromising on the quality of the coffee and fanciness of the latte art.

-We have conducted a thorough analysis of the robotic barista manufacturers in 2021 that all strive to provide the most efficient, fully automated technology that delivers the best on-the-go coffee in large quantities.
+We have conducted a thorough analysis of robot barista manufacturers in 2021 that all strive to provide the most efficient, fully automated technology that delivers the best on-the-go coffee in large quantities.
 And you will be surprised how many contenders are out there, from all over the world.
-Let’s first take a look at the pioneers in the endeavour to automate coffee brewing and serving.
+Let’s first take a look at the pioneers in the endeavour to automate the serving of freshly brewed coffee.

-GBL Robotics has a range of food and beverage automation solutions in its portfolio.
-Coffee enthusiasts will be especially thrilled about their coffee robot Monty Cafe.
+GBL Robotics has a range of automation solutions in its portfolio.
+Coffee enthusiasts will be especially thrilled about their barista robot Monty Cafe.
 In terms of design you certainly see some similarities to US competitor Cafe X, however, Monty can also serve delicious ice cream and even snacks like muffins.
 The robotic kiosk has two robotic arms and even a somewhat human-like head and body - most likely, to create a more intimate experience.
 So far MontyCafe can be found mostly in its homeland Russia, but the company has also two locations abroad, one in Oakland and one in Abu-Dhabi.
-With their franchise business model, they are looking for more business partners worldwide.
+With their franchise business model, they are looking for more business partners worldwide to spread the idea of robotic coffee as a viable business.
 (Image Copyright @MontyCafe)

 You might not have heard of the KNEXT coffee robot.
 When we tell you that no other than KUKA, a world-renowned manufacturer of industrial Robots, is the driving force behind this project, you will know that this is a contender to keep an eye on in the Future.
 The KNEXT barista was introduced just at the end of last year and as far as we could tell, it has not seen any real-life application as of yet.
 It will be interesting to see if KUKA’s solution for the coffee automation industry will see a lot of adoption.
 (Image Copyright @KNEXT)